AmigoCap/ReViVD/annotated_bibliography.md

 ## Context

+FiberClay [1] lets users to display and interact with 3D trajectories through virtual reality.
+This is the first visualization tool that provides selections of 3D trajectories "with a bi-manual, iterative, brushing technique and continuous navigation between visual configurations".
+The authors of this system took into account trajectories visualization and virtual reality considerations to develop an appropriate visualization tool.
+Fiberclay was used to explore data air traffic, interactions with data let the user identifying and emphasizing anamolies and unusual trajectories in a better way than 2D exploration did.
+The immersive exploration of a brain scan allowed the authors to develop different bundling algorithms to simplify the dataset display.
+The paper also alludes to the pros and cons of 2D vs 3D exploration systems.

 [1]	C. Hurter, N. H. Riche, S. M. Drucker, M. Cordeil, R. Alligier, and R. Vuillemot, “FiberClay: Sculpting Three Dimensional Trajectories  to Reveal Structural Insights,” p.
 11.

 <a href="https://www.youtube.com/watch?v=8j9r9JKIqww">Demo video</a>